 - Thomas Fennel (Rostock University)

 - Antonino Di Piazza (Max-Planck Institut f.
 Kernphysik, Heidelberg)

 The workshop takes place at ELI-ALPS near Szeged, Hungary.
 ELI-ALPS is one of the three ELI pillars and a partner institute in EUCALL.

-Registration will open March 19th and will remain open through June 1st or until the maximum number of participants (100) is reached, whichever comes first.
+Registration (free of charge) will open March 19th and will remain open through June 1st or until the maximum number of participants (100) is reached, whichever comes first.